 Tate Newland’s batons are the Rolls Royce of batons for professional conductors.
 If you’re serious about how the baton works in your hand, then talk to Tate or Maribeth.
 I’m particularly fond of Tate’s wooden shaft batons.

-A professional organization dedicated solely to the advancement of college and university conductors.
-Good resources and network if you want a career in academe.
+A solid organization dedicated solely to the advancement and education of college and university conductors in the U.S.A.
+Some useful resources and a network if you aspire to a career in academia.
 Includes former librarian of the Philadelphia Orchestra, Clinton Neiweg’s, Errata.
-Be careful of some of the submitted bowings which are for only for collegiate or amateur orchestras.
+Be careful of some of the submitted bowings, which are only appropraite for collegiate or amateur orchestras.

 Orchestral Music: A Handbook Online

 David Daniels’ online version of his Orchestral Music: A Handbook.
 Priceless.
 Use in conjunction with Aranowsky’s Performing Times of Orchestral Works and companion volumes to Daniels on Chamber Music and Pops and you’re at least 50% covered.
-The other 50% is just a grind trying to find, and source, music from unpublished sources and sometimes difficult publishers.
-Good luck.
+The other 50% is just a grind trying to find and source music from unpublished sources with sometimes difficult and unhelpful publishers.

 Naxos Music Library